Powerlearnproject/se-day1-assignment-James-Mbeyah/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering follows a process, for designing, developing, testing and maintaining software.
-It applies engineering principles to create efficient and user friendly products.
+Software engineering follows a process, for designing, developing, testing, and maintaining software.
+It applies engineering principles to create efficient and user-friendly products.
 In the tech industry software engineering plays a role in building systems methodically to minimize errors enhance quality and streamline development, for scalability.

 Identify and describe at least three key milestones in the evolution of software engineering.